perone/Pyevolve/docs/source/graphs.rst

 ---------------------------------------------------------------------------

 To use this graphical plotting tool, you need to use the :class:`DBAdapters.DBSQLite` adapter and create the database file.
-Pyevolve have the "identify" concept, the value of this parameter means the same value used in the "identify" parameter of the DB Adapter.
+Pyevolve uses the "identify" concept.
+The value of this parameter means the same value used in the "identify" parameter of the DB Adapter.

 See this example: ::